JarbasAl/mycroft-catalan.conf/readme.md

 # Installing plugins

+This tutorial will use some plugins, in each section you will have the links to these plugins and details on how to configure them

-To install a plugin you can use pip, this needs to be inside the mycroft venv!
+To install a plugin you can use pip, but you need to be inside the mycroft venv!

 You can do this in several ways